wein.plus

 Barrel flavour

-This frequently occurring wine defect (also Bitscherl, Fasston, Muffton) is expressed by a musty smell and taste in the wine of mould and fungi.
+This frequently occurring wine defect (also known as "Bitscherl", "Fasston", "Muffton") is characterised by a musty smell and taste of mould and fungi in the wine.
 The main causes are poorly cleaned wooden barrels.
-Especially in older barrels, dirty pores or tartaric crusts are an ideal breeding ground for microorganisms.
+Particularly in older barrels, dirty pores or tartaric crusts provide an ideal breeding ground for microorganisms.
 Contaminated barrels must be cleaned and/or disinfected by planing off the inner wall.
-In new barrels that have not been made wine green, the wine defect woody (acorn, tan taste, Neuerl) can occur.
-Both faults can be prevented by wet preservation.
-See also under mould taste as well as relevant keywords under barrel.
+In new barrels that have not been wine-greened, the wine defect woody (acorn, tannin flavour, new wine) can occur.
+Both defects can be prevented by wet preservation.
+See also mouldy taste.

 Voices of our members